isomerpages/moe-kranjisec/announcements/sec-1-posting-exercise/_posts/2022-11-25-post-FAQ about Kranji Sec.md

 For PSLE subjects (English Language, Mother Tongue Languages, Mathematics, Science) and Humanities (History, Geography, Literature), Sec 1 students will be grouped and attend lessons according to their course (i.e. Express, N(A), or N(T) level).

 For more information on
-Full Subject-based Banding, you may refer to this link: https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/main.html
+Full Subject-based Banding, you may refer to this [link.](https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/main.html )

 ##### **Does Kranji Sec offer Higher Mother Tongue (HMTL)?**